Hellen Lossi

-Hellen Lossi Zúñiga de Laugerud (2 January 1927 – 27 December 1984) was the First Lady of Guatemala from 1974–78 as wife of former Guatemalan President Kjell Eugenio Laugerud García.
+Helen Losi Zúñiga de Laugerud (2 January 1927 – 27 December 1984) was the First Lady of Guatemala from 1974–78 as wife of former Guatemalan President Kjell Eugenio Laugerud García.

 During her husband's presidency, she accompanied Laugerud García to various activities, such as state visits to Mexico and Colombia, where she was decorated with the highest honors.
-Lossi de Laugerud carried out social works for the welfare of many children.
+Losi de Laugerud carried out social works for the welfare of many children.
 She was present during the visit of the kings of Spain, Juan Carlos I and Sofia.

 A hospital in Cobán bears her name, as well as many streets and avenues in Guatemala.